BlocProtocol/bloc-rpc-python/docs/Turtlecoind.rst

-.. _turtlecoind:
+.. _blocd:

-Turtlecoind
+BLOCd
 ===========

-This document shows how to use the `TurtleCoind` JSON-RPC API.
+This document shows how to use the `BLOCd` JSON-RPC API.

-Running Turtlecoind
+Running BLOCd
 -------------------

-Before you start using the Python integration, make sure that you are running `TurtleCoind` with the `enable_blockexplorer` argument set:
+Before you start using the Python integration, make sure that you are running `BLOCd` with the `enable_blockexplorer` argument set:

 .. code-block:: bash

-    ./TurtleCoind --enable_blockexplorer
+    ./BLOCd --enable_blockexplorer

 After starting it make sure the blockchain is synchronized.
 This might take a while.
 The console log will show a message when it's done:

 .. code-block:: console

-    Successfully synchronized with the TurtleCoin Network
+    Successfully synchronized with the BLOC Network

 The python integration can now be used.

 Usage
 -----

-For all available methods see the full :ref:`API documentation <turtlecoind_api>`.
+For all available methods see the full :ref:`API documentation <blocd_api>`.

 To print the current block-height:

 .. code-block:: python

-    from turtlecoin import Turtlecoind
+    from bloc import BLOCd

-    turtle = TurtleCoind()
+    bloc = BLOCd()
-    turtle.getblockcount()['count']
+    bloc.getblockcount()['count']
     286373